Rational Emotive Behavior Therapy (REBT) for Addiction Treatment

 C- Consequence: Walking past the bar may be a triggering event for irrational thoughts, leading you to emotional behavior.
 Such behaviors might include going into the bar to have a drink or getting angry and yelling at your partner.

 D- Dispute: You determine your irrational belief is “I’m a failure,” and you’re able to separate your feelings of failure from your choice to maintain your abstinence.
-You can dispute the irrational belief of “I’m a failure” by looking at the supporting facts: you have not broken your abstinence, recovery is a lifetime process, and it’s normal to grieve.
+You can dispute the irrational belief of “I’m a failure” by looking at the supporting facts: You have not broken your abstinence, recovery is a lifetime process, and it’s normal to grieve.

-F- New Feeling: You feel proud of yourself and how you handled the situation.
+F- New feeling: You feel proud of yourself and how you handled the situation.
 Now when walking by the bar, you feel empowered to continue along your way.